arturdryomov/pages/content/posts/2019-04-15-modern-times.md

 The downside of using native `java.time` is updating time zones data.
-Since standalone distributions (such as Joda-Time and ThreeTenBP) carry their own time zones data it is possible to update it separately.
+Since standalone distributions (such as Joda-Time and ThreeTenBP) carry their own data it is possible to update it separately.
-Unfortunately on Android system time zones data updates [depend on OEM](https://source.android.com/devices/tech/config/timezone-rules).
+Unfortunately on Android time zones data updates [depend on OEM](https://source.android.com/devices/tech/config/timezone-rules).
-It is an open question which OEMs actually do this in real world.
+It is an open question which OEMs actually do this.

 # Usage